Disjointness graphs of segments: Introduction

 {\bf Theorem 0.} \cite{LMPT94} {\em The family of disjointness graphs of segments in the plane is $\chi$-bounded.
 More precisely, every such graph $G$ satisfies the inequality $\chi(G)\le(\omega(G))^4$.}

 For the proof of Theorem~0, one has to introduce {four} partial orders on the family of segments, and apply Dilworth's theorem~\cite{D50} four times.
-Although this method does not seem to generalize to higher dimensions, the statement does.
+Actually, the same argument also works systems of arbitrary $x$-monotone curves, instead of segments.
+(A continuous curve is called $x$-monotone if any line parallel to the $y$-axis intersects it in at most one point.)
+It was proved in \cite{PaT19} that in this setting the order of magnitude or the upper bound $(\omega(G))^4$ cannot be improved.

+One of the main results of this paper is a generalization of Theorem 0 to higher dimensions.
 We establish the following.

 {\bf Theorem 1.} {\em The disjointness graph $G$ of any system of segments in ${\RR}^d, d\ge 2$ satisfies the inequality $\chi(G)\le(\omega(G))^4+(\omega(G))^3$.

 Moreover, there is a polynomial time algorithm that, given the segments corresponding to the vertices of $G$, finds a complete subgraph $K\subseteq G$ and a proper coloring of $G$ with at most $|V(K)|^4+|V(K)|^3$ colors.}